 Be patient, and give your eyes plenty of time to adapt to the darkness.
 The direction to watch is not necessarily toward Perseus but wherever your sky is darkest, probably straight up.

-To do this you'll need a fairly dark sky, preferably in which you can see stars to at least magnitude 5.5 with your naked eyes.
+To count by standardized methods, you'll need to start with a fairly dark sky, preferably one in which you can see stars to at least magnitude 5.5 with your unaided eyes.
 You'll need a watch and either a notepad and pencil or a tape recorder into which to dictate notes.

 Once you're settled in, dark-adapted, and ready to start, note the time.
 Whenever you see a meteor, note it with either P for Perseid or NP for non-Perseid, depending on whether its path, if traced far enough back across the sky, would intersect northern Perseus.
 It's also highly desirable, though not essential, to estimate each meteor's peak magnitude.